 Undergraduate and graduate peer tutors are available during the fall, spring, and summer semesters.
 In addition to peer tutoring, the ARC also offers exam reviews, workshops, supplemental instruction, peer advising, group study space, and an OTS computer laboratory, including PCs and Macs.
 Additionally, the ARC keeps some textbooks and iPads with academic apps for reference.
-The tutoring schedules are available online and students can make an appointment utilizing the TutorTrac system (tutortrac.iit.edu).
+The tutoring schedules are available online and students can make an appointment utilizing the Knack system (https://joinknack.com/school/illinois-institute-of-technology).